Availity/availity-ekko/docs/readme/partials/proxy.md

     },
     api: {
         host: "127.0.0.1",
-        port: 7777, //proxies need defined ports
+        port: 7777, // port number to proxied server
-        proxy: true,
+        proxy: true, // defaults to false.  when true the proxy is enabled
         proxies:
         [
             {
-                context: "/api", // if url context matches the proxy is triggered for this route
+                context: "/api", // if url context matches the proxy is triggered for all routes
-                rewrite: {
+                rewrite: { // (optional) only rewrite urls as needed
-                    from: "^/api", // (optional) allows url to be rewritten before forwarding request to proxied server
+                    from: "^/api", // (optional) allows url to be rewritten before forwarding request to a proxied server
                     to: ""
                 }
             }